evannetwork/evannetwork.github.io/index.md

 With effectiveness and data sovereignty in mind, the platform consists of masternodes hosted by trusted European enterprises and businesses.
 High transaction throughput coupled with stable transaction fees model the network into a cost-effective and decisively more secure alternative to conventional solutions.

+Key functionalities, amongst others, are:

 * DApps (decentralized applications)
-* Digital Twins as virtual counterparts of real-life assets, organizations, projects, and people
+* Digital Twins as virtual counterparts of real-life assets, organizations, and people
 * encrypted on chain messaging service
 * an identity solution (Decentralized Identities) for accounts
 * Flexible yet secure delegation of smart contract permissions, including trans organizational